MDK-Packs/CB_Lab4Layer/project/Google_MQTT_Demo/Musca-S1_ESP8266_WiFi_RTX/README.md

 Board: Arm Musca-S1
 -------------------

-The Board layer contains the following configured components:
+The tables below list the device configuration for this board.

 ### System Configuration